joaocba/openai_chatbot_context/README.md

 #### Technology: OpenAi GPT AI models

 #### Description: Simple chatbot demo developed with Flask that features conversation with a virtual assistant.
-The context of answers is focused on a local indexation file strutured with Llamaindex (GPT-index) lib which converts raw data into a dataset (Json) a therefore the assistant will use the dataset to provide answers.
+The context of answers are focused on a local indexation file strutured with Llamaindex (GPT-index) lib which converts raw data into a dataset (Json) a therefore the assistant will use the dataset to provide answers.

 #### Place raw data on "content" folder